 REFLECTION – The things that I have witnessed in the past week are more than just everyday things, but more of an adaptation to this difficult time that has been presented to us.
 They allow us deep insight into the hard work and dedication people are putting into making the best that they can of this tough time.

-4/29/20 A tired man hurries to his car with groceries in one hand, adjusting his mask in the other.
+4/29/20 A tired man hurries to his car with groceries in one hand, and adjusting his mask in the other

 4/30/20 – A husband and wife spend their afternoon cutting their lawn with sweat dripping down their faces.

 5/1/20 – A father grills steaks for his family as he watches his children chase each other in their sweet youth.

 REFLECTION – Despite this harsh reality bearing down on us, we still strive to live our happiest.

 I see my neighbors smiling as they walk around the neighborhood, happy to get out of the house.